-‘Fatal Vision’ surgeon seeks appeal, insists innocence
+‘Fatal Vision’ surgeon pursues appeal, insists he’s innocent

 Richmond, Va. — For nearly 50 years, Jeffrey MacDonald has consistently denied that he brutally killed his pregnant wife and two young daughters in their North Carolina apartment.
 Now 73 and still behind bars, the former Army surgeon whose case has inspired books and a television miniseries is pursuing what could be one of his last opportunities to clear his name.

 MacDonald’s attorneys argued for his innocence in a federal appeals court Thursday, pointing to evidence uncovered since his 1979 trial that they say proves he wasn’t the killer.
 MacDonald has long maintained that a group of hippies slaughtered 26-year-old Colette McDonald and their daughters Kimberly, 5, and Kristen, 2, during a drug-fueled attack in 1970 that left him severely injured.